newrelic/entity-definitions/README.md

   - 1 to 36 standard ascii characters, excluding control chars (codes: 32-126).
   - If you suspect that your identifiers may not fulfil our length requirements, set the optional `encodeIdentifierInGUID` field to true.
 - The definition needs to provide enough information to differentiate this entity from others.
 It cannot be a subset nor a superset of any existing definition.
-If the names of your telemetry attributes are too generic you can define conditions on the value of the field (e.g. `prefix: "eks"`).
+- If the names of your telemetry attributes are too generic, you can define a condition to match on the value of an attribute.
+  For more information on our supported conditions please refer to the [conditions](#conditions) section.
 - If you are creating a definition for a `domain` and `type` that already exists we'll need to understand your use case, so please provide an explanation in your PR or get in touch with us to discuss it.
 - If you are adding composite metrics' files for an entity definition they must be placed inside the same folder and follow the filename format.